-The NSW Department of Planning, Industry and Environment examined the nature of each issue raised or suggestion made in the submission, and then considered the:
+The NSW Department of Planning, Industry and Environment examined the nature of the issue raised or suggestion made in the submission and then considered the:

 - scope of water resource planning

 - principles outlined in the Basin Plan

-- principles set by the NSW Government for water resource plans, and any statutory, technical or administrative constraints.
+- principles set by the NSW Government for water resource plans, and any statutory technical or administrative constraints

-The following questions were considered for each issue or suggestion:
+We considered the following questions for each issue or suggestion:

-- Is it likely to have an effect on water availability for licence holders, and, if so, how? - Is it likely to alter how water is distributed to access licences of different categories or within a category, and, if so, how? - Is it likely to result in a net reduction in planned environmental water? - Can current statutory mechanisms enable the change or is legislative change required? - Is it consistent with current policy settings, and, if not, is development of robust alternative, policies feasible within the timeframe to develop the water resource plan?
+- Is it likely to have an effect on water availability for licence holders, and if so, how? - Is it likely to alter how water is distributed to access licences of different categories or within a category, and if so how? - Is it likely to result in a net reduction in planned environmental water? - Can current statutory mechanisms enable the change, or is legislative change required? - Is it consistent with current policy settings, and if not, is development of robust alternative policies feasible within the timeframe to develop the water resource plan? - Are there additional costs for the NSW Government?

-Macquarie-Castlereagh Alluvium Water Resource Plan
+Darling Alluvium Water Resource Plan